Bicycle Glass: Sustainability Initiatives

 We handcraft all of our shades from 100% pre- and post-consumer recycled glass.
-Our glass is sourced from our local recycling facility as cullet, which is shown in the photo below, and given to our Minnesota artisans so they are able to transform it into our timeless shades.
+Our glass is sourced from our local recycling facility as cullet, which is shown in the photo above, and given to our Minnesota artisans so they are able to transform it into our timeless shades.

 From our largest orders to our sample orders, we do our best to package in recycled, recyclable, or compostable packaging.
 Our shades are wrapped in Geami Paper, which is a plastic-free alternative to bubble wrap.
 We also reuse old boxes by turning them into a corrugated cardboard lining to keep our shades safe on their journey to you!

 Check out our upstairs office, "Beecycle Glass."
 We have decided to install two bee hives onto our roof to help pollinate our area!
 Our next step is to plant some native prairie around the property to make sure our new friends are happy as can bee.
 Our goal is to encourage pollinators and protect our ecosystem!

 Our fixtures are sold with with LED bulbs, which use much less electricity and last longer than standard incandescent bulbs.
 Not only will you save money on your electric bill, but you'll save the planet while you're at it!

 This just in!
 Bicycle Glass uses their local library's recycled newspaper to help mold hot glass.
 Using wet newspaper allows the glass to slide on a layer of steam, which helps avoid marks being left on the glass shades from the molding process.